 Karen DeGannes came to the Process when she realized she was not showing up for her life.
 She discovered just how capable she is of showing up after taking the Process when she faced serious life health challenges.
-Karen discovered a quiet, gentle, persistent life-force within herself that when surrendered to supported her to meet the most difficult life moments.
+Karen discovered a quiet, gentle, persistent life force within herself that when surrendered, supported her to meet her most difficult life moments.

 An aspiring meditator, Karen loves to read and write poetry.
 She’s a connoisseur of art and long walks in nature.
 She is now reacquainting with her love of photography, dance, and laughter.